MicrosoftLearning/MB-7005-Create-manage-journeys-D365-Customer-Insights/Instructions/Labs/05-Trigger-based-journey.md

 1. In **The number of people needed**, enter **50**.
 Leave the **Percent** option selected.

-## Define a frequency cap for the journey
+### Task 3: Define a frequency cap for the journey
 Contoso wants to ensure that they are not overwhelming their customers with commercial messages.
 To ensure that this does not happen, they want to apply a frequency cap to this journey.

 1. From the Journey settings on the right, navigate to the **Other Settings** section.